stymiee/email-validator/README.md

 Domain is used by disposable email providers
 Domain is used by free email providers (Sanitized address: test@gmail.com)
 ```
-## Notes

-The email address is checked against a list of known disposable email address providers which are aggregated from
-public disposable email address provider lists.
-This requires making HTTP requests to get the lists when validating
-the address.

-## Support

-If you require assistance using this library start by viewing the [HELP.md](HELP.md) file included in this package.
-It
-includes common problems and solutions as well how to ask for additional assistance.

 ## Custom Validators

 You can create your own custom validators by extending the `AValidator` class.
 Here's an example: